 This strategy may not be as interesting as betting big on which SPAC might back the next Tesla (TSLA), or become the company that solves our energy storage needs forever, but it is consistently profitable and it is the way the pros do it.

 Consider Apollo Management.
 Apollo is a private equity firm that has been around since the founders walked away from the Drexel Burnham fiasco.
 These guys are so cold-blooded about making money that their first big success as private equity investors was paying pennies of the dollar for busted junk bond deals they had helped put together as bankers at Drexel.

-When I was reading their 13F this week to see what public equities they might be buying or selling (it turns out Apollo is very good at investing in public companies as well as private ones and on of our strategies in the Investment Advisory), it became evident that they are trading SPACs the same way I do…
+When I was reading their 13F this week to see what public equities they might be buying or selling (it turns out Apollo is very good at investing in public companies as well as private ones), it became evident that they are trading SPACs the same way I do…

 The same way I have been recommending to my readers to trade SPACs…

 Apollo is in SPACs in a big way and has been for the past year.
 Looking at their 13F, you can clearly see that they are buying a lot of SPAC IPOs.
 You can also clearly see they are selling SPACs that have made a deal or that have popped on rumors of a deal.

 They are not hanging around to see how the company does after the deal is closed.